Recurrent Lorentzian Weyl spaces: The remaining coordinate freedom and symmetries of generic structures

 Here $A_0$ and $\tilde \lambda$ are constants.
 The general solution of this system of differential equations is parametrized by $(2n-1)+\binom{n-1}{2}+6$ constants, including $\tilde \lambda$ and $A_0$.
 Assuming that $Y$ satisfies these conditions, the requirement that a function $\tilde \mu(t)$ satisfying the first line of \eqref{eq:Ysys} exists gives one additional relation between the constants, namely $A_0=3 \tilde \lambda$ (this is independent of $\psi$).
 It reduces the number of parameters to $(2n-1)+\binom{n-1}{2}+5$, and the vector fields satisfying all of these conditions are exactly those listed in the proposition.
 They automatically satisfy the second line of \eqref{eq:Ysys}.

 The result was checked with the help of Maple's DifferentialGeometry package.
 It is straight-forward to verify that \eqref{eq:Killing} are Killing fields of the metric $h$ for any $\psi$. \end{proof}

 Proposition \ref{psl2} says that all non-closed recurrent Lorentzian Weyl structures on manifolds of dimension greater than 3 admit the infinitesimal symmetries \eqref{eq:Killing}, in some local coordinate system.
 These $(2n-1) + \binom{n-1}{2}$ vector fields span a Lie algebra abstractly isomorphic to $\mathfrak{heis}(n-1) \rtimes \mathfrak{so}(n-1)$.
+The Lie algebra spanned by \eqref{eq:aff1psl2} is abstractly $\mathfrak{aff}_1(\mathbb R) \oplus \mathfrak{sl}_3(\mathbb R)$.
+The full Lie algebra spanned by the vector fields of \eqref{eq:Killing} and \eqref{eq:aff1psl2} has Levi decomposition

-Additional infinitesimal symmetries are linear combinations of the vector fields \eqref{eq:aff1psl2}, but for a generic non-closed recurrent Lorentzian Weyl structure the flow of any such linear combination acts nontrivially.
+Any additional infinitesimal symmetry is a linear combinations of the vector fields \eqref{eq:aff1psl2}.
+To justify this last sentence, we note that the condition for a vector field $Y$ to be a symmetry of the Weyl structure defined by $\psi$ is given by equations \eqref{eq:Ysys} with $\tilde \mu \equiv 0$, and it is not difficult to see that a symmetry is required to satisfy all of the conditions that a vector field preserving the form \eqref{eq:Weyl} satisfies.
+For a generic non-closed recurrent Lorentzian Weyl structure the flow of any linear combination of the vector fields \eqref{eq:aff1psl2} acts nontrivially.
 Thus a generic non-closed recurrent Lorentzian Weyl structure admits exactly $(2n-1) + \binom{n-1}{2}$ infinitesimal symmetries.

 Integrating the first two vector fields of \eqref{eq:aff1psl2} results in the transformations

 while integrating the last three vector fields of \eqref{eq:aff1psl2} results in the transformations

 Under these transformations, the function $\psi$ is transformed according to